 If you can't seem to learn what you need to know on your own, Community Colleges offer courses, and High Schools have very cost-effective night schools.

 It will require effort on your part to accomplish what needs to be done to bring yourself to the point of success you desire.
 If it were so easy, everyone would be successful, but that doesn't mean we can't all get there.
 We are still trying our best to get to where we want to be.
 There may be times when we feel discouraged and unmotivated, but we need to keep an eye on the "big picture" to stay focused and productive whether we are an employee or self-employed.
 Forge ahead and stay the course.

 - Credit Issues

 Keep track of your use of credit and your accumulation of debt.
 Having monthly payments that become unmanageable will only put a roadblock in your plans.
 Obviously, not many people can buy a car or house with cash, so a loan is necessary, but other than large purchases, try to use cash or debit.
 When you buy things with cash or debit, you have finished paying for them without a bill hanging over your head.

-You can actually make money using credit cards if you are responsible with your use of credit.
+You can actually make money using credit cards by getting cash back if you are responsible with your use of credit.
 We have written another article that explains a simple strategy you can use to do this.

 We are hopeful that this article about how to be financially successful can give you a starting point to begin the process of you improving your standard of living.
 With hard work and determination, we hope you can set yourself up to be better off than you are now.

 We always add new money tips.
 Please visit often.